kouk/permifrost/.gitlab/issue_templates/Releasing.md

 ### Release Core
 - [ ] Verify all necessary changes exist on the master branch
+- [ ] Verify that the Changelog has correct, up to date changes for your release
 - [ ] Check out permifrost repo.
 - [ ] Create bumpversion branch from master branch.
 - [ ] From root of directory run `bumpversion --new-version <new full version label> <new version part>`. eg: `bumpversion --new-version 0.12.0 minor`.